-- IT Disaster Recovery the IT Support Service Level Agreement Providers, Trust Operations Officer, Executive Head Teacher will be responsible for creating detailed IT disaster recovery planning.
-This planning will identify actions to take in the event of the loss of IT hardware, software, infrastructure or connectivity or critical IT qualified staff. - Documentation Back -Up provided through hosted back up service by third party SLA provider. - Premises Disaster Recovery for the Central trust the loss of the building where located would mean Central staff would be relocated to one of the component schools to continue their function - Staffing Disaster Recovery in the event of Central staff loss the Trust would draw upon administrative support staff from individual schools for continuity of operations.
+- IT Disaster Recovery and Cyber Security Incident Response Management Planning the IT Support Service Level Agreement Providers (currently ICT4), Trust Operations Officer and CEO/Executive Head Teachers will be responsible for implementing the detailed IT disaster recovery/Cyber Security Incident Response planning.
+This planning will identify actions to take in the event of the loss of IT hardware, software, data loss or ransom, accessibility loss or ransom, infrastructure or connectivity failure or critical IT qualified staff loss. - Documentation Back -Up provided through hosted back up service by third party SLA provider (currently ICT4) with main Trust and school information assets detailed in the Cyber Security Incident Response Management Plan. - Premises Disaster Recovery for the Central trust the loss of the building where located would mean Central staff would be relocated to one of the component schools to continue their function - Staffing Disaster Recovery in the event of Central staff loss the Trust would draw upon administrative support staff from individual schools for continuity of operations.
 If senior Trust leadership absence is of any duration the Deputy Executive Officer and Executive Head Teachers would be called upon to main continuity of Trust business.